MetPX/sarracenia/doc/design/plan.rst

 sr_box
 ~~~~~~

-Essentially DropBox functionality, provided over the sarracenia switching infrastructure.
+Essentially DropBox functionality, provided over the sarracenia pumping infrastructure.
 This is a wrapper around the the components built in earlier iterations to provide
 dropbox emulation.

 - sr_subscribe reproduces remote writes
 - sr_watch posts local writes (while ignoring sr_subscribe ones)
-- something (to do the writes to the switch from local.) probably just fire off a sr_sender.
+- something (to do the writes to the pump from local.) probably just fire off a sr_sender.
-  or will switch have sr_sarra lying around, so no need? what about firewalls?
+  or will pump have sr_sarra lying around, so no need? what about firewalls?
-- default switch (sftp.science.gc.ca ?)
+- default pump (sftp.science.gc.ca ?)
 - encfs provides privacy layer (dropbox is default private, dd is default public)

 There is little to no code to implement this functionality, but a lot of configuration.